 Nickelodeon All-Suite Resort Rooms

-We had booked a 1 bedroom Spongebob Suite which was pretty nice – had a kitchenette with fridge/microwave, large bathroom, king size bed in the bedroom, living area complete with couch, chair and flat screen tv.
+We had booked a 1 bedroom Spongebob Suite which was fantastic – it included a kitchenette with fridge/microwave, large bathroom, king size bed in the bedroom, living area complete with couch, chair and flat screen TV.
 There was also a “bedroom” for the kids that housed two twin beds, TV, built-in shelves (instead of a dresser) and a Spongebob mural on the wall.
 The room also came with free Wi-Fi, which is always appreciated.
-All of the rooms in the Nickelodeon Hotel are suites, which is great for traveling families.
-One negative was that we would have liked to have a door to the kids sleeping area, but it wasn’t really a big deal.
-The rooms seemed relatively clean and from a noise perspective, we were thankful that our room was on the side of the hotel opposite the water park.
+All of the rooms in the Nickelodeon Hotel are suites, perfect for traveling families.
+The rooms were clean and from a noise perspective, we were thankful that our room was on the side of the hotel opposite the water park.
 There were rooms directly outside the water park which I am sure were very loud – when we returned to the hotel at 10pm at night, we could still hear a good amount of noise coming from the pool.

-The Nickelodeon has its own water park, which was pretty cool, and had the weather been better, I am sure it would have been packed with a million kids.
-It also seemed clean, contrary to reviews I had read saying it wasn’t.
+The Nickelodeon Hotel has its own water park that the kids all love, and had the weather been better, I am sure it would have been packed with a million kids.
+It also was clean, contrary to reviews I had read saying it wasn’t.
 It was the one day during the week that was cold, but my kids didn’t care as they ran from the water playground to the heated pool (note that the adults were sitting on lounge chairs in sweatshirts drinking hot coffee).
-When you stay in the hotel, you are automatically entitled to use the water park which is great if you want to take a break from the theme parks and just get some relaxing time in.
+When you stay in the hotel, you are automatically entitled to use the water park – perfect for taking a break from the theme parks and getting some relaxing time in.
 The slides are really cool and every kid there was amazed and having a great time.

 Inside The Mall in the hotel, there is a food court with many choices – including Subway, pizza and (hooray) a Starbucks.
-They also had a character breakfast which the kids enjoyed, as Spongebob and some other characters went from table to table.
+They also had a character breakfast where you could see the enjoyment on the kids faces, as Spongebob and some other characters visited table after table.
 We expected the food to be just okay and overpriced – and it was.